Have you ever made a leaf garland with your kids?

 Be sure to join in the fun with your child.
 It’s a lovely activity to enjoy together.

-My eldest painted this stunning koala in a tree (that ended up being upside down).
+My eldest painted this stunning koala in a tree (it ended up being upside down – never mind!)

 I created a gecko and tried to model other ways of being creative by cutting out newspaper and sticking it to the leaves.
 I thought the effect was lovely.